SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### Li Dazhao decided to interpret marxism for china\'s situation

 1.  he saw the pheasants as the vanguard of urban change

+### all chinese as proletarian, and bourgeois was the industrialized West (unification)